Hiking to the Albert 1er refuge in Chamonix: a complete guide

 Upon arriving at the Albert 1er refuge, the warm welcome from the wardens is part of the experience.
 The mountain cuisine—hearty, traditional, and Savoyard—is a fitting reward for the effort.
 Soups, savory tarts, stews, homemade desserts: you eat well, share, and chat with other hikers and climbers.

-Le sunset over the Tour glacier is one of the most beautiful sights in the Alps.
-And in the morning, thedewy dawn on the Chardonnet rewards those who spent the night there in a dormitory.
+The sunset over the Tour glacier is one of the most beautiful sights in the Alps.
+And in the morning, the rosy dawn over the Chardonnet rewards those who have spent the night there in a dormitory.

 Excursions departing from the Albert 1er refuge